Kyleg142/localsage/README.md

 ### What makes **Local Sage** shine? ✨
 - Sessions that exist right in your terminal viewport via **gorgeous live Rich panels**.
 - Fancy prompts with **command completion** and **in-memory history**.
-- Context-aware file management.
+- **Context-aware file management**.
 Files are replaced on re-attachment and can be selectively purged.
 - Lightweight, below 2000 lines of **Python** 🐍.

 ### Plus everything you'd expect from a solid chat frontend.